Page Reviewed / Updated - Jan. 2019

 Functional Ability - participants must require nursing home level care and be willing and able to receive that care in their home or community.

-Income - In 2018, an unmarried applicant is allowed income up to 300% of the Federal Benefit Rate (FBR).
-In dollar terms, an individual must have $2,250 / month or less in income.
-If the applicant is married and their spouse is not also applying for Medicaid services, the applicant is able to transfer some of their income to their spouse (referred to as the community spouse) to prevent them from becoming impoverished.
-This is called the Maximum Monthly Maintenance Needs Allowance, and as of 2018, the applicant can transfer a maximum of $3,090 / month to their non-applicant spouse.
-Married applicants are each allowed up to $2,250 / month in income, as income is considered separately.
+Income - In 2019, an unmarried applicant is allowed income up to 300% of the Federal Benefit Rate (FBR).
+In dollar terms, an individual must have $2,313 / month or less in income.
+Married applicants (both spouses applying) are each allowed up to $2,313 / month in income, as income is considered separately.
+If the applicant is married and his/her spouse is not also applying for Medicaid services, the applicant is able to transfer some of his/her income to the non-applicant spouse (also referred to as the community spouse) to prevent them from becoming impoverished.
+This is called the Maximum Monthly Maintenance Needs Allowance (MMMNA), and as of 2019, the applicant can transfer a maximum of $3,160.50 / month to the non-applicant spouse.

 However, an exception to the income limit above exists for persons with unusually high care expenses.
-The Medically Needy (MN) Program evaluates the applicant's medical expenses and their income.
-If it is discovered they cannot afford their care and they spend-down their excess income on their medical care to meet the income limit, then they can qualify for Medicaid assistance.
+The Medically Needy (MN) Program evaluates an applicant's medical expenses and their income.
+If it is discovered an applicant cannot afford his/her care and he/she spends-down their excess income on their medical care to meet the income limit, then he/she can qualify for Medicaid assistance.

-Assets - For a single applicant, in 2018, countable resources must be valued at less than $2,000.
+Assets - For a single applicant, in 2019, countable resources must be valued at less than $2,000.
 Married couples that apply together can have up to $4000 in savings.
-The home in which the applicant lives (as long as their home equity is valued at or under $572,000), primary vehicle, and certain other personal items are considered exempt from their countable resources.
+The home in which the applicant lives (as long as the home equity is valued at or under $585,000), a primary vehicle, and certain other personal items are considered exempt from his/her countable resources.
 For applicants who are married, all assets are considered jointly owned.
-If only one spouse is applying for Medicaid, the non-applicant spouse may be allowed up to $123,600 in joint assets.
+Learn more here.
+If only one spouse is applying for Medicaid, the non-applicant spouse may be allowed up to $126,420 in joint assets.
+In Medicaid-speak, this is called the Community Spouse Resource Allowance (CSRA).

 Not all applicants will be approved for the same services.
 Follows is a list of possible services that are covered by this waiver.
 Note that beneficiaries can choose their providers for some of these services, such as personal care, but not for others, such as assessments.
 Consumer direction allows participants to choose their providers but does not allow them to choose how much to compensate them.